sksamuel/centurion/README.md

 #### Resequencer

-The Resequencer receives out of sequence messages and publishes them in order once complete.
-The actor uses the correlation id to collect messages together, and once a complete set has been received, it will publish those in declaration order.
+The Resequencer receives out of sequence messages and publishes them in order.
+The actor uses a Sequence Id on the message envelope to order the messages.
+If a message is received out of order it is buffered until the expected message arrives.

 #### Wiretap